shaunpez/shaunpezeshki.com/src/blog/post-51.md

 Changes were happening fast.
 The clerics told their communities: this westernization goes against Iranian sovereignty.
 It is pulling you away from God.

 One cleric stood above the rest.
-Ayatollah Khomeini condemned women's rights in public and was exiled in 1963.
+Ayatollah Khomeini condemned the Shah's reforms in public, was imprisoned in 1963, and exiled in 1964.

 ## Khomeini's Rise